-New York requires visitors from 3 more states to quarantine
+Long Island region of New York to enter new reopening stage

+Cuomo divided the state up into 10 regions under a plan that began to allow more businesses to reopen to the public in mid-May under safety guidance developed by the governor’s administration.

+The fourth phase also covers media production companies and low-risk outdoor and indoor arts and entertainment.
+The Cuomo administration is still deciding whether to allow casinos, movie theaters and malls to open their doors anywhere in New York.

-ALBANY, N.Y.
-(AP) — New York is now requiring people from three additional states to quarantine for 14 days as more individuals are testing positive for COVID-19 nationwide.
+Cuomo has also allowed three additional states — Delaware, Kansas and Oklahoma — to quarantine for 14 days as more individuals are testing positive for COVID-19 nationwide.

-Gov. Andrew Cuomo said in a Tuesday press release that Delaware, Kansas and Oklahoma now join a total of 19 states that qualify under New York’s metrics for community spread.

 “As states around the country experience increasing community spread, New York is taking action to ensure the continued safety of our phased reopening,” Cuomo, a Democrat, said.